7 Stunning Heritage Sites in Lucknow That Are A Must-Visit

-Lucknow, Nawabon ka sheher (the city of Nawabs), is widely known for its breathtaking monuments and edifices which are a product of the city’s glorious past.
+Nawabon ka sheher (the city of Nawabs) Lucknow is widely known for its breathtaking monuments and edifices which are a product of the city’s glorious past.
 With rich compilation of cultures from around the world, Lucknow blends the present day chaos with the calm of a departed time.
 It wouldn’t be wrong to say that Lucknow is rightfully a component of the heritage arc of Uttar Pradesh because of its rich historical vibrancy.
 Here we have curated a list of 7 stunning heritage sites across Lucknow, our favourite sheher, which spell architectural extravagance like no other in the country.
-Also Read - Mother, New Born Baby Bleed to Death After School Dropout Performs C-Section With Razor Blade
+Also Read - Holi-milan Gatherings Banned in Uttar Pradesh; Senior Citizens And Children Below 10 Asked to Stay Indoors Amid Surge in Corona

 Check Them Out Here